-The 3-phase (3ø) electrical power for the dryer enters the dryer through the power distribution block located in the dryer base electrical box.
+The 3-phase (3φ) electrical power for the dryer enters the dryer through the power distribution block located in the dryer base electrical box.
 It is then distributed to the blower (impellor/fan) motor, drive (basket [tumbler]) motor, and transfer circuits.

-1) Blower (squirrel cage fan) Motor
+1) Blower (Squirrel Cage Fan) Motor

 The blower (squirrel cage fan) motor circuit consists of a blower motor thermal magnetic overload.
 The overload current is adjustable by a dial located on the face of the overload.
-(Refer to the electrical specification diagram for correct current setting.)
+(Refer to the electrical specification diagram supplied with the dryer for correct current setting.)

-Attached to the thermal magnetic starter is an auxiliary contact used to sense an overload trip.
+Attached to the thermal magnetic starter (T.M.S.) is an auxiliary contact used to sense an overload trip.
 This produces a safety error so the dryer service is disabled (the dryer will not start).

 In series with the thermal magnetic overload is the blower motor contactor.
 This device enables the supply voltage to reach the blower (squirrel cage fan) motor.
 The blower motor contactor is controlled by the Phase 7 microprocessor controller (computer).
-(Refer to Section b-1 on page 78 for microprocessor controller [computer] information.)
+(Refer to Section b-1 on page 79 for microprocessor controller [computer] information.)
 When 24 VAC is applied to coil A1-A2, the contactor closes and enables the circuit.

-The blower (squirrel cage fan) motor used for gas model dryers is 15 HP (11.18 kw) and for steam model dryers is 25 HP (18.64 kw).
+The blower (squirrel cage fan) motor used for gas and steam model dryers is 15/25 HP (11.18-18.64 kw).
 The motor wiring configuration is dependent on the specific voltage of the dryer.
 When wiring the motor, refer to the motor nameplate.

-2) Drive (basket [tumbler]) Motor
+2) Drive (Basket [Tumbler]) Motor

 The drive (basket [tumbler]) motor converts the 3-phase $(3\emptyset)$ power source entering the drive motor thermal magnetic overload.
 The overload current is adjustable by a dial located on the face of the overload.
-(Refer to the electrical specification diagram for correct current setting.)
+(Refer to the electrical specification diagram supplied with the dryer for correct current setting.)
 In this circuit, the drive motor contactor follows the thermal magnetic overload.